 - Vaccination coverage for your health authority, community and by age.
 COVID-19 vaccination coverage is the percentage of people who have received one or more doses of COVID-19 vaccine in relation to the overall population.

 Find the number of COVID-19 vaccine first and second doses administered in B.C. on the British Columbia COVID-19 Dashboard.
 Refer to the “Vaccine Information” tab on the bottom to see the number of doses administered (i.e. injected) and the number of doses distributed (i.e. shipped to BC).

 Vaccine efficacy and vaccine effectiveness are both measures of protection against a disease.

 Vaccine efficacy is calculated using data from vaccine clinical trials.

-Vaccine effectiveness is calculated using real-world experience and data once a vaccine is approved and in use.
-It takes into account more real-world complexities and is more representative of all people and a diversity of situations and challenges.
+Vaccine effectiveness is calculated using data from the population once a vaccine is approved and in use.
+It is more representative of all people and a diversity of situations and challenges.